-Effective January 1, 2022, gas-fired generation will be subject to the government of Ontario's Emissions Performance Standards (EPS).8 This means that gas-fired generators in Ontario will transition from the OBPS system to the EPS program.
-The EPS program is similar to the OBPS system, including identical charges for excess emissions.
+Beginning January 1, 2022, gas-fired generation has been subject to the government of Ontario's Emissions Performance Standards (EPS).7 The EPS includes compliance benchmarks, and prices on emissions above those benchmarks.

-As more fully detailed in the Market Price Forecast Report, the forecast of wholesale market prices reflects the forecast of natural gas prices plus the excess emissions charges under both the OBPS (in 2021) and the EPS (in 2022) based on emission charges of \$40.00/tonne of carbon dioxide equivalent (CO2e) in 2021, and \$50.00/tonne of CO2e in 2022.
+As more fully detailed in the Market Price Forecast Report, the forecast of wholesale market prices reflects the forecast of natural gas prices plus the excess emissions charges under the EPS based on emission charges of \$50.00/tonne of carbon dioxide equivalent (CO2e) in 2022, and \$65.00/tonne of CO2e in 2023.